Sbairamian/Google-Workspace-Domain-Setup/ReadME.txt

 # 1. Setup

 Please start with Setup folder first.
-Then choose any file to follow after.
+After setup, you can choose any file to follow afterward.

 Setup involves the following steps: